 Before purchasing the VPN, you should check whether the VPN provides the best protocols or not.

-We found many VPNs that provide the option to change the VPN protocol within the settings menu.
+We found many VPNs that provide the option to change the protocol within the settings menu.

 Since you have got a detailed idea about VPN protocols from this article, we suggest you pick the best one based on your requirement from the VPN settings menu.

-However, sometimes, VPNs don’t provide a specific option to choose the VPN protocol.
+However, sometimes, VPNs don’t provide a specific option to choose the protocol.

-In such cases, you can try configuring a VPN with an alternative VPN protocol manual installation.
+In such cases, you can try configuring a VPN with an alternative protocol manual installation.

 What is a VPN Protocol?